Business Leader Development Program (BLDP)

 - Through the BLDP seminar, students will gain numerous networking opportunities with local business leaders, executives, and previous program participants.

-- BDLP is a 3-credit, graded course that could possibly go towards your major, minor or an elective.
+- The BDLP seminar is a 3-credit, graded course that could possibly go towards your major, minor, or an elective.

 - Students completing the BLDP will receive a special designation, “Business Leader Development Program,” on their transcript upon graduation.
-They will also receive a leather portfolio with the BLDP logo embossed on its cover and Honors Cord at Commencement.
+They will also receive a leather portfolio with the BLDP logo embossed on its cover.